Authenticating users with the portal API

 Important: Replace

-with your actual community slug (e.g., if your community is atacme.domino.page
+your-community-slugwith your actual community slug (e.g., if your community is atacme.domino.page, use that domain for the API request).

 Request Parameters